Bill from Bucks County lawmaker would require mandatory jail time for illegal gun possession - NewsBreak

 “We've had a 62% increase, in the last two years, of illegal guns.
 You've heard people say we're not talking about legal gun ownership but illegal.
 And the main point here is they're felons.
 They need to be held accountable,” McVey said.

-Supporters of the bill emphasize it would not affect gun owners who legally carry a firearm.
+The bill would not affect any law-abiding gun owners, said Bucks County District Attorney Matt Weintraub.
+But if it passes, it would send a clear threat of almost a year in jail to anyone thinking of carrying a gun when they’re not allowed to.

+“If that wasn't deterrence enough, if you do it again, you're going to jail for a long time.
+And if you do it yet a third time, you're going to jail for a really long time,” Weintraub said.

-People who oppose mandatory minimums argue it takes discretion out of the hands of judges.
+Opponents of mandatory minimums say the one-size-fits-all approach is unfair and takes decision making out of the hands of judges.